raspberrypilearning/getting-started-web-dev/en/step_4.md

 ## Create your first webpage

 To prepare for facilitating this path, you can try to create your own webpage.
-The [Intro to web](https://projects.raspberrypi.org/en/pathways/web-intro) path uses the Trinket online editor, so there is no software to install.
+The [Intro to web](https://projects.raspberrypi.org/en/pathways/web-intro) path uses the Code Editor, so there is no software to install.

-**Tip:** If you use Trinket in a school, a library, or another place that has internet filtering, then check you are able to access Trinket.
-See the [Trinket FAQs](https://trinket.io/faq){:target="_blank"} for more information.

 In this step, you will add HTML and CSS using the same approach as in our web projects.

 --- task ---

-Open this [starter project](https://trinket.io/library/trinkets/d048a9e878){:target="_blank"}.
+Open this [starter project](https://editor.raspberrypi.org/en/projects/gswd-starter){:target="_blank"}.
 It will open in a separate browser tab.

 You need to switch between these instructions and the editor.